Dcode99/Blockchain-Healthcare-Project/README.md

 # Blockchain-Healthcare-Project

+This project was taken on for an independant study course through the University of Kentuckt.

 # Goal:

 Demonstrating a method of secure communication using trusted private blockchain ledgers for hospitals and healthcare providers to digitally keep track of who should be able to access personal health information.